Table of Contents

 Security Basics You Should Not Skip

-- Validate and sanitize inputs; escape outputs to prevent XSS
+- Validate and sanitize inputs, and escape outputs to prevent XSS.

-- Use HTTPS everywhere; set secure cookies and HSTS
+- Use HTTPS everywhere, set secure cookies, and enable HSTS.

-- Follow OWASP Top 10 and least-privilege access rules
+- Follow the OWASP Top 10 and apply least-privilege access rules.

 Testing & Quality: Shipping With Confidence

-- Keep tests in your CI/CD pipelines so bugs get caught early
+- Include tests in your CI/CD pipelines to catch bugs early.

 Performance & Scalability (Simple Rules That Work)